-And, of course, shopping at local small businesses creates a unique experience you can’t have online.
+Shopping at local small businesses creates a unique experience you can’t have online.
 Small businesses tend to provide a more personal customer experience and offer special things you wouldn’t find elsewhere.

-Though it can feel much easier to just type in a website on your browser or fill up a shopping cart on an e-commerce app, supporting small businesses can be a rewarding and worthwhile experience.
+Though it can feel much easier to type in a website on your browser or fill up a shopping cart on an ecommerce app, we feel the aforementioned reasons make supporting small businesses a more rewarding and worthwhile experience.

 Whether you’re a consumer or small business owner yourself, promoting Small Business Saturday inherently promotes small businesses by helping them generate even more revenue during the busy holiday season.
 It reminds people that while they may get great deals at department stores or big-name brands on Black Friday, there are still opportunities to spend locally and get a great deal.

 If there are some centrally located small businesses around you, it’s a good idea to set up an information center to welcome tourists or locals and help them get the scoop on all the small businesses in your area.
 You can offer guides to local small businesses, coupons, and more.
-Set it up somewhere anyone passing through would see and on high traffic days like Saturdays and Sundays, Black Friday, and Small Business Saturday.
+Set it up somewhere anyone passing through would see and on high traffic days like weekends, Black Friday, and Small Business Saturday.
 This will encourage shoppers to shop at small businesses by providing them with immediate incentives they wouldn’t otherwise know about.

-Nothing says the holidays quite like a communal gathering.
-Get a group of small business owners together to foster a sense of local community.
-This will be a great way to encourage partnerships and other ideas that can help benefit the local small business community overall.
+Gather with other small business owners in your community to collaborate on ideas.
+This is a great way to encourage partnerships and other ideas that can help benefit the local small business community overall.
 Encouraging small businesses to support each other or work together is a great way to support the health of your local small business community.